Silverune/PicoPlant/README.md

 # WaterMonitor
-MicroPython code for a microcontroller (Raspberry Pi Pico) based water monitoring solution using simple moisture detection via analog circuitry which interfaces as a digital inputs to the microcontroller (3.3V / 5V)
+MicroPython code for a microcontroller (Raspberry Pi Pico) based water monitoring solution using simple moisture detection via analog circuitry which interfaces as digital inputs to the microcontroller (3.3V / 5V)

 # Aim
 Come up with a monitoring solution for low moisture levels to aid in knowing when to water in different seasons without the need to manually inspect each plant.

+# Status Quo
+Latest update is development nearing completion on the Beta prototype.

+## Completed
+- Firmware completed
+- Power supplied
+- Probe connector plate create / installed
+- Mounting plate created for controller
+- 1x Completed probe
+- 9x NPN resistors, capacitors soldiered

+## TODO
+- Soldering: signal probes, Vcc, GND.
+- Create other probes
+- Attach dual core wire to each probe
+- Cut dual core wire to appropriate length
+- Run each dual core wire from plant to probe plate
+- Move 5V power to give additional space for mounting offset
+- Reconnect power supply
+- Connect mounting plate
+- Connect mounting plate to wall
+- Connect the probe and controller plates together
+- Run each probe into the probe plate
+- Run each signal from the probe plate into the controller

-# Target
+# Primary Target
-Sensors will be attached to 9 hanging plants in the garage which are exposed to a wide range of environmental conditions.
-These include:
+The initial installation will be to the 9 hanging plants in the garage area.
+These are exposed to a wide range of environmental conditions, including:
-- Wide range of humidity due to “outdoor” nature of location and a continually running dehumidifier
+- Wide range in humidity due to “outdoor” nature of location and a continually running dehumidifier
+- Wide range in temperature due to limited insulation in garage and lack of air-conditioning.
+Plants are also located physically in an elevated location near the apex of the structure.
-- Potentially lots of evaporation as each pot uses a coconut hanger which provides a lot of surface area with which to lose moisture.
+- Potentially lots of evaporation loss as each pot uses a coconut hanger which provides a lot of surface area with which to lose moisture.
-- Varying pot sizes so each plant should be monitored independently
+- Varying pot sizes so each plant should be monitored independently.
+- Varying planting so each plant may have its own moisture consumption profile.
 - Covers a fairly significant expanse (9m)

+# Software Design
+Firmmware is written in MicroPython 3 running on a Raspberry Pi Pico.
+Minor pin changes would likely be required to shift to other RPI (or compatible) hardware with minimal software changes required.
+Broadly this code falls into the following main categories:
+- Controller - "main" which sets up the hardware and runs the main control loop
+- Device Drivers - custom drivers created for the water sensor probe (bespoke) as well as the 16x2 LCD display and temperature sensor
+- Misc - minor utility routines including custom fonts for visual representation of the water level.

+# Hardware Design
+The hardware consists of the following main areas:
+- Microcontroller - Raspberry Pi Pico
+- 16x2 backlit LCD - 4 input display (8 available but only 4 required [D4-D7])
+- Potentiometer - provides contrast for the LCD to deal with varying light conditions
+- 63 row protoboard (solderable breadboard) - houses the water sensor analog logic
+- Dual core wire: 40m approx - connects sensor probes (in plant) to the probe board
+- 2x 20pin female connectors for connecting the controller board to the probe board
+- 5V DC 2A fixed 2.1mm tip plugpack
+- DC barrel power jack / connector
+- 9x Each of the following:
+  - NPN transitions (2N2222 / S8050 effectively identical for this application) - NW / FN switch
+  - 330 Ohm resistors - controls the NW threshold
+  - Metal probe set (2x)
+  - Lever nut splicing connectors (2x)
+  - Probe to controller connecting wire (2x)

 # Design
 | Schematics |